mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 {{<img src="dataset3.png">}}

+Moment of truth!
 If I can decrypt `diary-entries-backup3` with the same password I used for `diary-entries` and it contains the same data, then I'll know that the file `diary-entries-backup/snapshot@2022-07-05` contains everything I need to recover the `diary-entries` dataset in case anything ever happens to the original copy.

 So, I decrypt `diary-entries-backup3` with the same password and check its contents:

 ```bash
 $ cat /mnt/pool1/diary-entries-backup3/2022-07-05.txt